Discover the Festival Murals & Artists

 About the Mural

 FONKi painted these tigers in collaboration with the Wildlife Alliance.
-Tigers have disappeared from Cambodian territory over the last fifteen years.
-Since then, the Cambodian government has declared its intention to reintroduce the feline predator within its borders.
-This initiative has the support of the Cambodian population, as preserving the tiger’s habitat is of vital importance in curbing the harmful effects of human activity on the environment.
+Tigers have disappeared from their Cambodian territory over the last fifteen years.
+Recently, the Cambodian government declared its intention to reintroduce the feline predator to the country’s forests.
+This initiative has the support of the Cambodian population, as preserving the tiger’s habitat is vital to curb the harmful effects of human activity on the environment.

-FONKi painted this mural choosing colors reminiscent of the festival sponsor, Tiger Beer, while also bringing out the finesse of the features and the wild aspect of tigers.
+For this mural, FONKi chose colors reminiscent of the festival sponsor, Tiger Beer, while also bringing out the finesse and untamed nature of tigers.

 About the Artist